jouzan/openshiftandscaleio/README.md

 ## Installation

-1. Use a CentOS7 Linux host [I suggest you install minimume => CentOS-7-x86_64-DVD-1611.iso]
+1. Use a CentOS7 Linux host [I suggest you install minimum => CentOS-7-x86_64-DVD-1611.iso]

 2. Do the following
 ```